 Tips for Parents

-You can help your student find his place and get the most out of college life by trying the following:
+You can help your commuter student find his place this year by:

 Prepared for our institution by PaperClip Communications, www.paper-clip.com.

 Copyright 2006, 125 Paterson Ave., Little Falls, NJ 07424